The hybrid is one of the most versatile clubs in golf that can get you out of many sticky situations on the course.

 Similarly, my hybrid has come in very handy when I’ve needed to play bump-and-runs from tight lies when off the green, especially when I’ve had the chipping yips (if only I had room in my bag for a chipper, too).

-Hybrids have come a long way since I bought mine, and in this article I’m going to detail the best options on the market in 2021 to help you decide which club is best suited for you.
+Hybrids have come a long way since I bought mine, and in this article I’m going to detail the best options on the market today to help you decide which club is best suited for you.

 In summary, here are the best hybrids available today: